-Your Company has maintained cost records as prescribed under Section148 of the Act and the relevant rules made thereunder.
+Your Company has maintained cost accounts and records as specified by the CentralGovernment under sub-section (1) of Section 148 of the Act and the relevant rules madethereunder.

-Requirement of Cost Audit as prescribed under the provisions of Section148 of the Act are not applicable for the business activities carried out by the Company.
+Requirement of Cost Audit as stipulated under the provisions of Section 148 of the Actare not applicable for the business activities carried out by the Company.

 VIGIL MECHANISM/ WHISTLE-BLOWER POLICY

-Annual Return i.e. E-form MGT-7 for the FY20 shall be filed by theCompany with the Registrar of Companies Himachal Pradesh within the stipulated periodand the same can also be accessed thereafter on the Company's website at:http://www.hfcl.com.
+Further the Annual Return (i.e. e-form MGT-7) for the FY21 shall be filed by theCompany with the Registrar of Companies Himachal Pradesh within the stipulated periodand the same can also be accessed thereafter on the Company's website at:http://www.hfcl.com.

 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

-Loans given Guarantees provided and Investments made during the FY20:
+Loans given Guarantees provided and Investments made during the FY21:

-For more details please refer Note 7 & 8 to the StandaloneFinancial Statements of the Company.
+For more details please refer Note No. 8.1 18 47(c) and 51 to the StandaloneFinancial Statements for FY21 of the Company.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-The Company has not entered into any contracts/ arrangements/ transactions with relatedparties which qualify as material in accordance with the Policyof the Company on materiality of related party transactions.
-Thus there are notransaction required to be reported in Form AOC-2 pursuant to Section 134(3)(h) of the Actread with Rule 8(2) of the Companies (Accounts) Rules 2014.
+The Company has not entered into any contracts/ arrangements/ transactions with relatedparties which qualify as material in accordance with the Policy of the Company onmateriality of related party transactions.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)